• Hungarian Language

 • Drooling Tendency: The Black and Tan Virginia Foxhound is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Black and Tan Virginia Foxhound dogs are good watchdogs.
+• Watchdog Rating: Black and Tan Virginia Foxhound dogs are good watchdogs.

-• Mouthiness: Black and Tan Virginia Foxhound dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Black and Tan Virginia Foxhound dogs have a lower than average tendency to nip, chew, playbite, or herd people.

-• Child Friendly: Black and Tan Virginia Foxhound dogs are very kid-friendly dogs.
+• Child Compatibility: Black and Tan Virginia Foxhound dogs are very kid-friendly dogs.

 • Cat Friendly: Black and Tan Virginia Foxhound dogs are cat-friendly dogs.